 This post may contain affiliate links.
 Please read our disclosure policy.

-If you haven’t tried my Taiwanese cabbage stir fry, you are missing out!
-Taiwan cabbage is naturally sweet, crisp, and juicy.
-Only 4 ingredients are needed – Taiwan flat cabbage, shiitake mushroom powder (or salt), oil, and stock.
+If you haven’t tried Taiwanese cabbage stir-fry, you’re missing out!
+This cabbage is naturally sweet, crisp, and juicy, and you only need 4 ingredients—Taiwanese flat cabbage, shiitake mushroom powder (or salt), oil, and stock.

-I’ll show you where to buy Taiwanese cabbage, how to cut it, and the best way to cook it.
-Get ready for tons of flavor in under 15 minutes!
+I’ll show you where to buy it, how to cut it, and the best way to cook it.
+Tons of flavor in under 15 minutes!

 Table of Contents